 Step-by-step guide to lubricating your garage door

-Now that you have chosen the best garage door lubricant, let’s walk through the step-by-step process of effectively lubricating your garage door.
+Now that you have chosen the best garage door lubricant let’s walk through the step-by-step process of effectively lubricating your garage door.
 Follow these instructions to ensure optimal performance and longevity of your garage door system.

 Step 1: Lubricating the garage door tracks

-Start by cleaning the garage door tracks thoroughly using a brush or a vacuum cleaner.
+Start by thoroughly cleaning the garage door tracks using a brush or vacuum cleaner.
 Remove any dirt, debris, or old lubricant that may have accumulated over time.
 Once the tracks are clean, apply a small amount of lubricant along the length of each track.
-Use a rag or a brush to spread the lubricant evenly and ensure that it covers the entire surface.
+Use a rag or a brush to spread the lubricant evenly and ensure it covers the entire surface.
 Be careful not to apply too much lubricant, as it can attract additional dirt and cause the tracks to become clogged.

 Step 2: Lubricating the garage door springs

 Next, move on to lubricating the garage door springs.
 These springs are under high tension and can be dangerous if mishandled.
-It is recommended to seek professional assistance for lubricating the springs.
+It is recommended that professional assistance is sought for lubricating the springs.
 However, if you choose to do it yourself, exercise extreme caution.
 Apply a small amount of lubricant to each spring, focusing on the areas where the coils rub against each other.
 Be sure to use a lubricant specifically designed for garage door springs, as it will provide the necessary protection and prevent premature wear.

 Step 3: Lubricating the garage door rollers